-Impacts: The individual will gain skills and become empowered and more independent in their work, whilst also gaining confidence and self-worth.
+Impacts: The individual will gain skills and become empowered and more independent in their work, whilst also increasing their confidence and self-worth.

 Fill in the boxes below to describe what is meant by the social model of disability and how it supports positive attitudes of workers and person-centred practice.

-The Social Model of Disability suggests that rather than a medical condition being the restrictive factor, it is instead society’s attitudes towards disability is restrictive.
-This is in contrast to the Medical Model of Disability which suggests the problem is the individual’s disability and the solution is for it should be treated or cured.
-For example, in the case of an individual in a wheelchair who cannot access the second floor of a government building, the medical model says that the barrier is the individual’s disability, whereas the the social model says that the barrier is that the government has not provided the facility for people with wheelchairs to access to access anywhere above the ground floor.
+The Social Model of Disability suggests that rather than a medical condition being the restrictive factor, it is instead society’s attitudes towards disability that are restrictive.
+This is in contrast to the Medical Model of Disability which suggests the problem is the individual’s disability and the solution is for it to be treated or cured.
+For example, in the case of an individual in a wheelchair who cannot access the second floor of a government building, the medical model says that the barrier is the individual’s disability, whereas the social model says that the barrier is that the government has not provided the facility for people with wheelchairs to access anywhere above the ground floor.

 It supports positive attitudes of workers because it prompts them to look for ways to remove the societal barriers that limit an individual’s life rather than dismissing challenges as something an individual cannot do because of their disability.
-It also encourages them to see what an individual is capable of rather than what they can’t do and promotes equality.
+It also encourages them to see what an individual is capable of rather than what they can’t do.
+This helps to promote equality.

 It supports person-centred practice because it identifies ways of adapting the environment so that an individual has the same opportunities as their peers and their needs, wishes and preferences are taken into account.
 This shows respect for the individual as well as empowering them to make choices about their lives and promoting independence.